 The Challenge

-The early years in a child’s life, from prenatal stages through age 8, are the most important time for supporting holistic development and preparing the child for future success in life.
+The early years in a child’s life, from prenatal stages through age eight, are the most important time for supporting holistic development and preparing the child for future success in life.

 Despite many positive developments — including substantial scientific and economic evidence that supports investment in the early years, unprecedented global attention and increased access to early education services — governments are not investing enough in holistic early childhood programs and systems.
 In addition to a lack of adequate resources, the support and responsibility for early childhood development programs are typically fragmented across government ministries, as well as between the public and private sectors, making for a disjointed effort.

-Delivering early childhood development programs at scale remains a challenge in many contexts, and the ability to recruit, retain and support a qualified early childhood workforce is critical to improving both the access to and quality of these services.
-Both international and domestic financing for early childhood development remain too low to reach all children with positive, nurturing experiences, such as parenting support, early health and nutrition services, child care and preschool.
+Delivering programs to promote ECD at scale remains a challenge in many contexts, and the ability to recruit, retain and support a qualified workforce is critical to improving both the access to and quality of these services.
+Both international and domestic financing for programs remain too low to reach all children with positive, nurturing experiences, such as parenting support, early health and nutrition services, childcare and preschool.
 And often, the most disadvantaged are the least served.
-Policymakers, early childhood development program designers and those delivering services can each benefit from learning from others with similar experiences, and accessing practical tools and information to strengthen their models and increase the quality of their services.
+Policymakers, program designers and those delivering services can each benefit from learning from others with similar experiences, and accessing practical tools and information to strengthen their models and increase the quality of their services.

 Our Approach

-3. Early Childhood Development Programs: R4D supports early childhood development funders, policymakers and program managers by identifying what works and how to scale it, and encouraging peer-to-peer, networked learning:
+In addition to these areas of focus, R4D supports funders, policymakers and program managers working to advance ECD outcomes by supporting them to identify what works and how to scale programs, and encouraging peer-to-peer, networked learning:

 Photo © Hippocampus Learning Centres